pysan3/neorg-templates/README.md

 Yes, it automatically substitutes those placeholders **with the power of `LuaSnip`**!

-And because it is a snippet, you can also use `input_node`, `choice_node` and all other useful nodes inside your template file!
-Also, I've added some useful snippets by default so you can use them out of the box!
+And since it is a snippet, you can also use `input_node`, `choice_node` and all other useful nodes inside your template file!
+I've also added some useful snippets by default so you can use them out of the box.

 ## Installation